Kotoko people: History

-Economy and religion
+Culture

 The Kotoko engage in fishing (with the aid of their long canoes) and in agriculture.
 The fish they catch is subsequently smoked or dried then sold in local markets.
 Wealthier families also raise cattle.

-Most Kotoko profess Islam.
-Most of them are Sunni Muslims.
-The Kotoko converted to Islam via cultural influences from the Kanem-Bornu Empire.
+Most Kotoko profess Islam and are Sunni Muslims.
+While the Kotoko began adopting the religion around the 16th century, other communities did not convert until the 18th century.
+The Kotoko converted to Islam due to the growing presence of Muslim merchants and clerics from the Bornu Empire.
 Many traditional beliefs and practices are incorporated into the Islamic practices of the Kotoko.